cbitstech/PG2CSV/readme.md

 data_root_dir = '<DATA DIR>'
 ```

 * Determine which subjects and what dates/times you are querying.
-You need to create a file containing informaion on the subjects actual and hashed IDs, and then set it in the main.py file:
+You need to create a file containing informaion on the subjects actual and hashed IDs, and then set it in *main.py*:

 ```python
 subjects_info = '<SUBJECT INFO FILE>'